EchoVessel Runtime Interactions & Memory Flows

 Why this is async: extracting events needs an LLM call; reflecting needs another.
 If we did this inline per turn, every user message would wait 2-3 seconds for extraction before seeing the persona's reply.
 Instead, we let the reply hit the user immediately (steps 1-8 in §1) and push L3/L4 writing to the background (§3).
 The cost is: L3/L4 are stale by ~30 minutes of idle time.
 The benefit: the chat feels real-time.

-5. Story trace one real sentence, all four layers lit up
+5. Story trace one real sentence, all six layers lit up

 Scenario · user DMs the Discord bot